zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_hbond_dreiding.rst

 .. note::

-   For the *angle_offset* variants, the referenced angle offset is the supplementary angle of the equilibrium angle parameter.
+   For the *angleoffset* variants, the referenced angle offset is the supplementary angle of the equilibrium angle parameter.
 It means if the equilibrium angle is 166.6 degrees, the calculated angle offset is 13.4 degrees.

 ----------